karlgrin/neat/policy_manager/README.md

 This will install the policy manager in /usr/local/bin and create a new systemd service **neat_pm.service**.

-To start the policy manager run
+To start the policy manager:

 ```
 $ sudo systemctl start neat_pm